Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: On Introducing Probability into the Neo-classical Theory

 \section{On Introducing Probability into the Neo-classical Theory}

 The neo-classical spin model presented here has a complete set of physical variables describing the electron but that does not mean that their values will always be known with certainty.
-Any variables whose values are uncertain can be described by an appropriate probability distribution (e.g. {Beck (2018, 2019)}).
+Any variables whose values are uncertain can be described by an appropriate probability distribution using, for example, the Cox-Jaynes interpretation of probability as a logic for quantitative plausible reasoning (e.g. {Beck (2018, 2019)}).
 Although a detailed study of what probability distributions should be added to the present neo-classical theory to bring it closer to QM theory is left for future work, a few connections are made in this subsection.